leroy-merlin-br/garden/docs/js/modal.md

 ```
 Once you called `show()`, `modal()` bind the close icon and `esc` keyboard key to hide modal.

 If you want that a button inside `.modal` close itself, add option `triggerClose` with a string selector.
-Modal will bind this element and call `hide()` when click is fired.
+Modal will delegate `click` to selector and call `hide()` when click is fired.

 ```js
 let modal = $('[data-modal]').modal({